15 Ways How to Have Self-Control in a Relationship

 When you’re feeling overwhelmed, you’ll be more likely to seek out instant gratification as a way to soothe yourself.
 Managing your stress is perhaps one of the best self-control tips there is.

-Research has shown that stress could lead to difficulty with self-control in relationships, especially among people who are sleep deprived.
-Improve your self-control by setting a regular sleep schedule and taking time for stress management.
+Stress can lead to difficulty with self-control in relationships, especially among sleep-deprived people.
+Set a regular sleep schedule and take time for stress management to learn how to improve self-control.

 5. Keep an open line of communication with your partner